rtr2421/rtr2421.github.io/index.md

 Our usual space at Springfield Plaza is unavailable, and [Springfield United Methodist Church](https://maps.app.goo.gl/gniPeEpstnMLA1E6A) has graciously allowed us to work there for the season.
 If you know of any places that would be willing to work with us, please email [Deanne Mahoney](mailto:first2421@gmail.com).

 ## Upcoming meetings

-* Saturday, January 27th, 2024: 1-5PM @ [Springfield United Methodist Church](https://maps.app.goo.gl/gniPeEpstnMLA1E6A)
+* Saturday, Febuary 3rd, 2024: 1-5PM @ [Springfield United Methodist Church](https://maps.app.goo.gl/gniPeEpstnMLA1E6A)
-* Tuesday, January 30th, 2024: 7-9PM @ [Springfield United Methodist Church](https://maps.app.goo.gl/gniPeEpstnMLA1E6A)
+* Tuesday, Febuary 6th, 2024: 7-9PM @ [Springfield United Methodist Church](https://maps.app.goo.gl/gniPeEpstnMLA1E6A)
-* Wednesday, January 31st, 2024: 7-9PM @ [Springfield United Methodist Church](https://maps.app.goo.gl/gniPeEpstnMLA1E6A)
+* Wednesday, Febuary 7th, 2024: 7-9PM @ [Springfield United Methodist Church](https://maps.app.goo.gl/gniPeEpstnMLA1E6A)

 ## 2023 results